servivent10/Servivent_tenant/docs/sql_scripts/73_FEATURE_stock_minimo_y_costo_inicial.md

     costo_inicial numeric
 );

--- Create the new version of the function
-CREATE OR REPLACE FUNCTION import_products_in_bulk(p_products product_import_row[])
+-- Create the new version of the function with bulk audit logging CREATE OR REPLACE FUNCTION import_products_in_bulk(p_products product_import_row[]) RETURNS json
-RETURNS json
 LANGUAGE plpgsql